 - Never allow pets to stick any portion of their bodies out the window.
 Although most dogs love to stick their heads out open windows, the wind can seriously irritate mucous membranes and blow pieces of grit or other debris into their eyes.
 Pets could also be seriously injured by objects as you drive down the road.

 - Pets should never be transported in the bed of a pickup truck.
 Not only could your pet injure, or even kill himself/herself – he/she could cause an accident which may harm someone else.
-It is estimated that at least 100,000 dogs die in accidents each year because they were riding in truck beds.
+In several states this dangerous practice is illegal.

 - Do not leash your pet inside of a truck bed even when parked to avoid strangulation hazards and because open truck beds do not provide any protection from the weather.
 The hot sun can heat the metal floor of a truck bed enough to burn a pet’s paws.
 A dog left sitting in the broiling sun without water or shade may suffer from heat stroke.